Skip to content

 • ProposalReconciled — updates reconciled state (does not trigger reconciliation)

 This distinction prevents tight retry loops: reconciled-state commits don’t re-trigger the reconciler.
+The pending flag (rather than a “last apply type” check) guarantees a snapshot commit is never missed when several entries commit in one batch.

 HTTP-based: POST /raft/message sends protobuf raftpb.Message between nodes.
 Peers are discovered from the raft.peers config map.
+Requests time out after 10 s — raft tolerates dropped messages, hung connections would leak goroutines.

 DNSProvider interface: